Starcrossed (novel): Overview

-Starcrossed follows a seventeen-year-old teenager named Helen Hamilton who lives in Nantucket.
-After having a series of mysterious dreams, along with hallucinations of three young girls who appear to be pained, Helen finds herself strongly romantically drawn to a teenage boy named Lucas.
+Starcrossed follows Helen Hamilton, who lives in Nantucket.
+After having a series of mysterious dreams, along with hallucinations of three girls weeping tears of blood, Helen finds herself romantically drawn to a boy named Lucas.
 It is eventually revealed that Helen is a modern-day Helen of Troy, and that the women she sees are actually the Furies.
-Discovering that many of the people she has just met are actually Archetypes of Greek characters from the Trojan War that are reborn and reincarnated over and over again for unknown reasons.
+She discovers that many of the people she has met recently are actually Archetypes of Greek characters from the Trojan War that are reborn and reincarnated over and over again for unknown reasons.
 It is also discovered that a union between Lucas and Helen may initiate a new Trojan War.
 Amidst these revelations, Helen and Lucas seek a way to pursue their blossoming romance without endangering those around them.

 Publication

 The book was acquired by HarperCollins in early 2010, with foreign deals following at the Bologna Children's Book Fair.
 The novel was eventually given release dates of April 5, 2011 in Spain, May 15, 2011, in Germany, and May 31, 2011, in the United States.
 Prior to the novel's release, Angelini revealed that the first sequel of a planned trilogy would be entitled Dreamless.